zpol/reverse-shell-engine/README.md

 ```

 The index file is used to show all the options when selecting the reverse shell template.
-This file is automatically creaded every time the program is executed so if you create new payloads under the `tpl` folder there's no need to update the index since it's done automatically.
+This file is automatically recreated every time the program is executed so if you create new payloads under the `tpl/` folder there's no need to update the index since it's done automatically.

 # Contribute